reviczky/northumbria/modules/research/group_report.md

 \blank[line]

 With this information, each business or individual could be in a position to initiate a tag system presented inside of the application that provides alerts on security issues that are relevant to each individual's business operations. \par
 Our consultancy group will review and analyse the collected data and hence provide the clients with access to information that is necessary in maintaining their cybersecurity.
-However, the client must pay for the subscription module of our special consultancy. \par
+However, the client must pay for the subscription module of our intelligence analysis. \par

 \blank[line]